teknofage/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-George met the Unicorn King who granted him magic powers.
+George had no idea that such  small act of curiosity, in stepping through the doorway, would lead to an adventure that he would never forget, and change his life forever.
+An adventure which would make Curious George look homely, and Harry Potter seem bland, and the end of which,George met the Unicorn King who granted him magic powers.
 The end.

 ## Cast